 Rule Reference: §809.92(g)

-Boards must be aware that the rules do not require providers to accept referrals that interrupt their business practices applied to the general public.
+Boards must inform staff members that the rules do not require providers to accept referrals that interrupt their business practices applied to the general public.
 For example, if a provider has a policy that it does not accept part-week or part-time enrollments and this policy is applied to the general public, then the rules will not require that provider to accept part-week or part-time subsidized enrollments.

 F-206: Providers Placed on Corrective or Adverse Action by CCR